 We only went down the mountain once.
 Cause learning to snowboard is harder than it looks but it's easy to get good at.
 And yes, we started up the hill...no bunny slopes for me.
 She said it was easier to learn that way and I honestly believe it was.
 I did fall on my ass several times though and got a little frustrated but I wasn't going to let that stop me from getting down the mountain as best as I could.
 Plus who was going to come get me all the way at the top of the mountain anyway?
 I learned how to lean and turn, stop, stand up, and do falling leaf.

-This is from the very top of the mountain...my
+This is from the very top of the mountain...my first time snowboarding! |

 Getting on and off lifts is a completely different story (I'm sure it's easier with skis ha).
 Stephanie, my neighbor from when I was younger, had them slow the lift down so she could try and help tell me how to get off...I ended up on my stomach face first in the snow.
 And then ducked for cover cause I was still close to the lift and didn't want to get hit in the head.
 Think duck and cover.
 That's what I looked like.